 Perhaps you’ve heard this light bulb joke: How many Border Collies does it take to screw in a light bulb?

 The Border Collie has been bred to assist in herding all sorts of livestock, from cattle to sheep to llamas.
-From an eighteenth century sheepherder, James Hogg: “without [the sheep dog] the mountainous land of England and Scotland would not be worth sixpence.
+From an eighteenth-century sheepherder, James Hogg: “Without [the sheep dog] the mountainous land of England and Scotland would not be worth sixpence.
 It would require more hands to manage a flock of sheep and drive them to market than the profits of the whole were capable of maintaining.”

-All over the world, Borders are integral working members of the ranch or farm team, often working dawn to dusk – their owners do not considered them pets.
+All over the world, Borders are integral working members of the ranch or farm team, often working dawn to dusk – their owners do not consider them pets.
 The US Border Collie and American Border Collie Clubs have at least 10,000 members with half a million dogs registered; many use their dogs to tend the flocks, and most train their dogs to compete in herding tests and trials.
 There are many other clubs in North America – however, according to one member, there is the likelihood that many of the US members of these clubs have sheep because they have Borders, while the opposite is true in the UK.

 It is Fascinating to Watch A Border Work